ghostly0day/nextjs-corporate-starter/backend/README.md

 - [Strapi blog](https://docs.strapi.io) - Official Strapi blog containing articles made by the Strapi team and the community.
 - [Changelog](https://strapi.io/changelog) - Find out about the Strapi product updates, new features and general improvements.

 Feel free to check out the [Strapi GitHub repository](https://github.com/strapi/strapi).
-Your feedback and contributions are welcome!
+Your feedback and contributions are !

 ## ✨ Community